Convex Analytic Method Revisited: Further Optimality Results and Performance of Deterministic Policies in Average Cost Stochastic Control: Introduction

 We say that a policy $\gamma\in\Uadm$ is optimal if it attains the infimum in \cref{E-AC}.

 This is an important problem in applications where one is concerned about the long-term behaviour, unlike the discounted cost setup where the primary interest is in the short-term time stages.

 For the study of the average cost problem, there are three commonly adopted approaches \cite{survey}; contraction or value iteration based methods (see e.g. \cite{Veg03,hernandez2012adaptive,ABor-19}), the vanishing discount method (see e.g. \cite{survey,feinberg2012average,HernandezLermaMCP,hernandezlasserre1999further,costa2012average,GoHe95,yu2020average} which have various conditions and relaxations), and the convex analytic method (to be reviewed further below).
 The first two are based on the arrival at what what is known as the \emph{average cost optimality equation} (ACOE) (and its variation involving an inequality (ACOI)).
-Efforts under this method typically require some some recurrence/ergodicity/Dobrushin type geometric or at least subgeometric convergence conditions, which may be too strong for a large class of applications (e.g., for belief-MDP reduction of Partially Observable Markov Decision Processes).
+Efforts under this method typically (and as we will study, not necessarily) require some recurrence/ergodicity/Dobrushin type geometric or at least subgeometric convergence conditions, which may be too strong for a large class of applications (e.g., for belief-MDP reduction of Partially Observable Markov Decision Processes).

 The third approach, via the convex analytic method, is based on the properties of expected (or sample path) occupation measures and their limit behaviours, leading to a linear program involving the space of probability measures.
 The convex analytic approach, typically attributed to Manne \cite{Manne} and Borkar \cite{Borkar2} (see additionally \cite{kurano1989existence,hernandez1993existence,survey,HernandezLermaMCP,yu2020minimum}), is a versatile approach to the optimization of infinite-horizon problems, which leads to a linear program.
 This approach is particularly effective for constrained optimization problems and infinite horizon average cost optimization problems.
 It avoids the use of dynamic programming and can also be tailored towards obtaining results on sample-path optimality via martingale convergence theorems under mild continuity conditions \cite{vega1999sample,lasserre1999sample,arapostathis2017some,yu2020minimum}.
 Most importantly perhaps, this approach generally requires less restrictive conditions on the existence of an optimal policy for average cost stochastic control.